 - Thai Chicken and Mushroom Soup: This version has mushrooms and chicken in a spicy, sour broth.
 Thai flavor comes from lime leaves, lemongrass, and chili.

 - Thai Green Curry Chicken Soup: This variation uses green curry paste, coconut milk, and chicken.
 It’s a soupy version of the popular Thai Green Curry, with bamboo shoots and Thai basil.

 Thai Chicken Soup is a delicious and hearty meal on its own, but it can also be paired with other dishes to make a complete and satisfying meal.
 Here are some ideas for what to serve alongside your Instant Pot Thai Chicken Soup:

-Spring rolls are a popular appetizer in Thai cuisine and they pair perfectly with the flavors of this soup.
+- Spring Rolls: Spring rolls are a popular appetizer in Thai food and they pair perfectly with the flavors of this soup.
 You can make your own at home or buy them pre-made for an easy addition to your meal.

-Adding some stir-fried vegetables to your meal is a great way to add more nutrients and textures.
-Some popular options include bell peppers, broccoli, carrots, and snap peas.
+- Stir-Fried Vegetable: Adding some stir-fried vegetables to your meal is a great way to add more nutrients and textures.
+Some popular options include bell pepper, broccoli, carrots, and snap peas.

-Coconut rice is a delicious and fragrant side dish that goes well with the flavors of Thai Chicken Soup.
+- Coconut Rice: Coconut rice is a delicious and fragrant side dish that goes well with the flavors of Thai chicken soup.
 It’s easy to make in your Instant Pot and adds a touch of sweetness to balance out the spicy flavors in the soup.